projectchrono/chrono/doxygen/documentation/tutorials/install/install_chrono_linux.md

 Install Chrono {#tutorial_install_chrono_linux}
 ==========================
 <div class="ce-info">
-The instruction process detailed here are universal to most major Linux distrubtions.
+The instruction process detailed here are universal to most major Linux distributions.<br>
+Windows and Mac instructions may be read [here](@ref tutorial_install_chrono).
 </div>

 A summary of the process required to **build** Chrono is provided in the picture below.